 There’s a disconnect between science and the way we present that science.
 While scientific studies may imply a certain outcome, the real answer is not so clear-cut.

 We frequently take these correlations in research and assume causation.
-In other words, if an article says that people are less likely to have heart disease if they drink red wine, it means that scientists found a pattern that showed fewer instances of heart disease in groups of people who commonly drink red wine.
+In other words, if an article says people are less likely to have heart disease if they drink red wine, it means that scientists found a pattern that showed fewer instances of heart disease in groups of people who commonly drink red wine.
 While this is a promising statistic for red wine, this trend could have to do with other factors as well, like people who drink red wine exercise more or are less stressed.
-It does not mean that drinking red wine is necessarily "healthy" or that drinking red wine will prevent heart disease 100 percent of the time.
+It doesn't mean that drinking red wine is necessarily "healthy" or that drinking red wine will prevent heart disease 100 percent of the time.